 As mentioned, smart recommendations are currently the top trend in hyper-personalisation.
 Amazon, the world’s biggest eCommerce platform, pioneered in introducing an AI product recommendation system based on behavioural characteristics, and it turned out to be an immense success — already in 2013, recommendations generated 35% of all sales on the platform.

-Even with such high numbers, there’s still room for growth; real-time recommendation engines can be very skilled at anticipating seasonal needs and trends, for example recommending relevant men’s grooming products, exclusive sportwear and equipment, vitamins, and more, testing innovative concepts especially with loyal consumers.
+Even with such high numbers, there’s still room for growth.
+Real-time recommendation engines can be very skilled at anticipating seasonal needs and trends, for example recommending relevant men’s grooming products, exclusive sportswear and equipment, vitamins, and more — testing innovative concepts, especially with loyal consumers.

 But customised recommendations aren’t the only examples of great hyper-personalisation.